-POL 101 Introduction to American Politics

-POL 111 International Relations

-POL 121 Introduction to Comparative Politics

-POL 341 Political Philosophy I: Ancient and Medieval

-POL 342 Political Philosophy II: Modern

-- 3. Completion of six additional Politics courses, two of which must be at the 300-level and one of which must be at the 400-level. - 4.
+- 1. Completion of all of the following courses: - POL 101 Introduction to American Politics - POL 111 International Relations - POL 121 Introduction to Comparative Politics - 2.
+Completion of one of the following courses: - POL 341 Political Philosophy I: Ancient and Medieval - POL 342 Political Philosophy II: Modern - 3.
+Completion of six additional Politics courses, two of which must be at the 300-level and one of which must be at the 400-level. - 4.
 Additional requirements and things to note: - a.
 A grade of "C-" or better is required in all courses contributing to the major.